Saideepika-G/rg-assignments/README.md

-# rg-assignments
+# RG Assignments 2024
-This repository is created to upload all the assignments given from PayPal
+This repository is created to upload all the assignment tasks given from PayPal as a part of my training bootcamp.